pravega/pravega/docs/deployment/aws-install.md

 -->
 # Running on AWS

-Pre-reqs: terraform installed, and AWS account created

-Terraform can be downloaded from https://www.terraform.io/downloads.html
+Pre-reqs: Have an AWS account and have Terraform installed.
+To install and download Terraform, follow the instructions here: https://www.terraform.io/downloads.html

 ### Deploy Steps
 - Define the nodes layout in installer/hosts-template (Optional).

-There are three sections of hosts-template, common-services is for zookeeper and bookkeeper, pravega-controller is for pravega controller nodes, and pravega-hosts is for pravega segmentstore nodes.
+There are three sections of hosts-template:
+- common-services is the section for zookeeper and bookkeeper
+- pravega-controller is the section for pravega controller node
+- pravega-hosts is the section for the pravega segment store node.

 Here is an example of hosts-template:

 [common-services]